 To enter a transaction with multiple categories, click the Split button.

-Yes you can.
+Yes, you can.
 When you transfer money between accounts, one account balance increases and the other account balance decreases—but your net worth remains the same.
 Quicken records a transfer in your "transfer from" account register and creates a parallel transaction in the "transfer to" account.
 For more information, see Transfer money between accounts.

 Yes.
 Each time you record a transaction, Quicken sorts it in the register—the default is to first sort by date and then by check number.
 You can also sort a register by clicking on a column heading.
 You can also change the appearance and behavior of a spending account register by changing register options, register preferences, and QuickFill preferences.

-Amounts for single transactions are limited to $99,999,999.99.
-Amounts for printed checks are limited to about $14,000,000.00.
+Amounts for single transactions are limited to $99,999,999.99, while mounts for printed checks are limited to about $14,000,000.00.

 |Type of account||Inflow column||Outflow column|

 |Credit card accounts||Payment (paying off your balance decreases the amount you owe)||Charge (charging items to your credit card increase the amount you owe)|

 |Loan and other liability accounts||Decrease (diminishes the liability)||Increase (increases the amount you owe)|